MargaritaRad/labor-economics/README.md

 #### [Returns to schooling](https://github.com/HumanCapitalEconomics/course/blob/master/distribution/02_returns_schooling.pdf)

-We review the literature on the returns to schooling.
+We study several models of schooling decisions.
+We contrast their economic assumptions with a focus on the role of uncertainty and nonlinearities in the return to increasing schooling.
+In the process, we contrast alternative return concepts and investigate their empirical validity.

 #### [Multidimensionality of skills](https://github.com/HumanCapitalEconomics/course/blob/master/distribution/03_multidimensionality_skills.pdf)